rexackermann/howdy-wal/README.md

 ## ⚠️ Caution & Warnings

 > [!CAUTION]
-> **USE AT YOUR OWN RISK**: This script switches Virtual Terminals.
-While stable, if the `lock_ui.sh` script crashes or is terminated improperly, you might be stuck on a text console.
+> **USE AT YOUR OWN RISK**: This project uses a "Sticky TTY" enforcement loop.
+If you switch away from the lock screen, it will pull you back within 0.5s.
-> Keep a secondary TTY (`Ctrl+Alt+F3`) or SSH access available during your first test.
+>
+> **For Recovery**: Use your **Emergency VT** (default: `Ctrl+Alt+F3`) to log in and kill the processes if you get stuck.
+Access to this specific TTY is allowed by the enforcement monitor for debugging.

 > [!WARNING]
 > **SUDOERS RISK**: The installer creates a `NOPASSWD` rule for the lock launcher.
 This is necessary to allow the background monitor to secure your system while you are away.
 Ensure your project directory permissions remain restricted to `root`.